-- The Ethernet connections to the controllers enable a management station running SMclient to manage storage subsystems that are connected to a host running any of the operating systems that Storage Manager supports. - · An access logical drive is not needed to communicate with the controllers.
+- The Ethernet connections to the controllers enable you to manage storage subsystems that are connected to a host running any of the operating systems that Storage Manager supports through an SMclient management station. - You do not need an access logical drive to communicate with the controllers.
 You can configure the maximum number of logical drives that are supported by the operating system and the host adapter that you are using. - You can manage and troubleshoot the storage subsystem when there are problems with the fibre-channel links.